Category Archives: Safety

 5. Utilizes appropriate matting

-6. Has a student rescue plan and an emergency plan in place for each space in which you teach
+6. Has a student rescue plan and an emergency plan in place for each space in which they teach

 7. Upholds a set student/teacher ratio, particularly in regards to situations involving hands-on spotting